vnicorici/WebStreamX/README.md

 # WebStreamX

-**WebStreamX** is a Next.js-based application that allows recording and streaming of web pages using Puppeteer and FFmpeg, with support for GPU acceleration.
+**WebStreamX** is a NestJS-based application that allows recording and streaming of web pages using Puppeteer and FFmpeg, with support for GPU acceleration.

 ## Features